srinivasarao-ceq/JFrog_GitHubaction/README.md

 # maven-project

-This is a tokenized webhook integration demo

-Now This repo is going to trigger Jenkins Job

-Simple Maven Project
+Simple Maven Project and Stored artifact in JFrog

-This is a Master branch copy